nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 #### Google Cloud

 Using terraform overrides you can also deploy inside a VPC in GCP, making the Kubernetes cluster private.
-Here is an example for configuring the same:
+Here is an example configuration:

 ```yaml
 google_cloud_platform: